 10) Social Psychological Operations I read an article on the psychological operations, or PSYCH OPS, that are used in the military.
 I used that article as a premise for the PSYCH OPS we use in our day-to-day interactions.

 12) Would You Eat Someone Somebody Cared About?
-This is another one of the articles on this list that employ what I would call politics-lite.
-Those that may describe this as heavy handed politics, haven’t read my heavy handed political pieces.
+This is another one of the articles on this list that employ what we call politics-lite.
+Those who may describe this as heavy handed politics, haven’t read heavy handed political pieces.
 This piece is based on an episode of Tru TV’s Impractical Jokers show called Who Arted?
 In this episode, Sal spoke to a piece of pastry, and the customer wouldn’t eat it, because of that.
 I didn’t understand that, and I attempted to determine her thought process.

 13) The ‘You Don’t Have a Shot in Hell’ Ray A female friend of mine shot me a nasty look at the gym after I waved at her.
 I was upset that a good friend of mine, a blonde bombshell, decided to inform me that I shouldn’t even start considering plans to date her.
-Did I have my sights set on doing awful things to her, of course, but I didn’t initiate any of the sequences required to make that happen.
-The reader could say that she sensed that I fantasized about her, and she gave me that look because she didn’t want me to get any crazy ideas, but that doesn’t account for the fact that I successfully restrained those impulses so well that she might not have known.
+Did I have my sights set on doing awful things to her, of course, but I didn’t initiate any of the necessary sequences required.
+The reader could say that she sensed that I fantasized about her, and she gave me that look because she didn’t want me to have crazy ideas, but that doesn’t account for the fact that I successfully restrained those impulses so well that she might not have known.
 I was a good friend, in other words, and this look she shot me at the gym violated the tenets of our friendship.

 15) The Mythology of You There is a real you in there, but you are so boring when compared to the creative illusions and delusions you dream up about yourself.
 The fundamental question this piece asks is do we believe those fibs we tell?
 Why, yes we do.
 We develop a mythology about ourselves that, over time, assists us in our attempts to cope with the idea that others are achieving far more than we are.
 This mythology also gives us greater mental health and a better self-esteem.
 It becomes so ingrained, over time, that there are times when we accidentally adjust our characteristics to live up to the lies we tell about ourselves.
 This is our mythology.